radius-project/docs/docs/content/concepts/multi-cloud-concept/index.md

 The third case, a single application that is running across multiple clouds, was incredibly rare.
 Enterprises that had experimented with multi-cloud applications cited almost insurmountable challenges with operations, security, and performance management.
 While Radius can help with these kinds of applications, supporting these kinds of applications was not a design goal for Radius.

-Radius was designed to meet the first two types of multi-cloud use.
+Radius is designed to meet the first two types of multi-cloud use.

 ### Multi-cloud enterprise